 The EPQ is for students that possess a natural intellectual curiosity - they are not simply academic and great at passing exams, these are the students that actively seek out opportunities to further their learning in their interest areas.

 For students who want to apply to a course that you cannot study at A Level - medicine, engineering, architecture, dentistry - the EPQ gives them an opportunity to showcase their interest.

 This is for students who already know what they would like to study and the project allows them to identify a particularly relevant, cutting edge or controversial topic in that area as a point of differentiation.

-Over the coming years, I am hoping that I can inspire a future generation of bright and aspirational CGA students to grapple with the challenges of the Cambridge University law essay competitions that are on offer and appreciate the value of History as the ultimate facilitating subject for studying Law at university.
+Over the coming years, I hope that I can inspire a future generation of bright and aspirational CGA students to grapple with the challenges of the Cambridge University law essay competitions that are on offer and appreciate the value of History as the ultimate facilitating subject for studying Law at university.
 Beyond the (virtual) classroom, I enjoy walking the family dog, watching football and rugby with my older son, playing cricket with my younger son and building a collection of retro vinyl for weekend listening.